CamWeil/MATH4610/softwaremanual/14dvecopsdot.md

-14c. **Routine Name:**           nmvecopsmult
+14d. **Routine Name:**           nmvecopsdot

    **Author:** Cam Weil

    **Language:** C++

-   **Description/Purpose:** This routine will compute and return the product of a scalar and a vector (c * v1).
+   **Description/Purpose:** This routine will compute and return the inner product of two vectors of equal length (v1 • v2).

-   **Input:** There are inputs needed for the length of the vector, the elements of the vector, and the value of the scalar.
+   **Input:** There are inputs needed for the length of the two vectors and the elements of the two vectors.
 These inputs are all prompted for at the beginning of the routine.

-   **Output:** This routine simply calculates the product of a scalar and a vector by multiplying each respective element of the vector by the scalar, which is then given as the output.
+   **Output:** This routine simply calculates the inner product of two vectors, which is then given as the output.
 For example:

         Enter vector length: 3
-        Enter scalar c: 3
         Enter coordinate #1 for vector v1: 1
         Enter coordinate #2 for vector v1: 2
         Enter coordinate #3 for vector v1: 3
-        c * v1 = < 3  6  9 >.
+        Enter coordinate #1 for vector v2: 4
+        Enter coordinate #2 for vector v2: 5
+        Enter coordinate #3 for vector v2: 6
+        v1 • v2 = 32.

-   **Usage/Example:** The routine defines one int variable, n, and a double variable, c, as well as two vectors with double elements, v1, and v3c. n represents the length of the two vectors, c represents the scalar, v3c represents the product between the scalar and the vector, and v1 represents the vector itselves.
-The value of v3c is calculated using the loop:
+   **Usage/Example:** The routine defines one int variable, n, and a double variable v3d, as well as two vectors with double elements, v1 and v2. n represents the length of the two vectors, v3d represents the inner product of the two vectors, and v1 and v2 represent the vectors themselves.
+The value of v3d is calculated using the loop:

         for(vector<double>::size_type i = 0; i < n; i++){
-            v3c[i] = c*v1[i];
+            v3d = v3d + v1[i]*v2[i];
         }

-   **Implementation/Code:** The following is the code for nmvecopssub.cpp:
+   **Implementation/Code:** The following is the code for nmvecopsdot.cpp:

         #include<iostream>
         #include<math.h>